Blackcloud010/FoundryVTT-Module-Template-Hotswap/README.md

 # About
 A template for creating foundry modules using typescript.
-Project is setup to be hot reloaded.
+Project files are setup to be hot reloaded.
 Information on hot module replacement: https://webpack.js.org/concepts/hot-module-replacement/

 # Setup: